-Epcot35: We've Just Begun to Dreamby Alan S. Dalinka, contributing writer
+Epcot35: We've Just Begun to Dreamby Alan S. Dalinka, staff writer

 According to Disney advertising back in the early 1980s, the 21st Century began October 1, 1982.
 That is the day that EPCOT Center opened at Walt Disney World Resort, Florida.
 From its launch, the theme park—now known simply as Epcot—demonstrated many new technologies that in 2017 we take for granted, and, indeed, changed the way not only guests experienced Disney theme parks, but themed entertainment in general.